Transparency & Traceability

 Traditional Uses

-• Topical pain relief in indigenous California traditions
+• Traditionally used in indigenous California herbal preparations

 Despite belonging to the Papaveraceae family, California poppy contains no opiates whatsoever.
 It is completely legal and safe — sharing only a family name, not chemistry, with its more notorious relatives.